Nnennajohn-rain/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script that changes the owner of the file betty hello to the user betty.
+Script that creates an empty file called hello